 sam ALL = /usr/bin/*

-Here, sam is allowed to run any commands under the folder /usr/bin as root on any host.
-Note that a forward slash ('/') will not be matched by wildcards used in the pathname.
-That is sam is not allowed to run binaries under /usr/bin/subfolder/*
+Here, sam is allowed to run any commands under the folder /usr/bin as root other than /usr/bin/passwd on any host

 sam ALL = /usr/bin/* !/usr/bin/passwd

 Once the sudo access is provided using sudoers file, you can execute the permitted commands as root or as another user using sudo command.
 We can go through some example usages of sudo command.

 When you want to operate some service like web server, network service or database server, you need to have privileges.
 For example, if you want to restart your web server, you should use the command below

 If you want to restart your firewall, the procedure is the same